 financial offer that doesn’t feel right, don’t hesitate to reach out to me.
 I’m always available to

-answer your questions and help ensure your financial security remains intact.
+answer your questions and help ensure your financial security remains intact. - Know how the IRS contacts you: The IRS never demands immediate payment over

 Avantax affiliated Financial Professionals may only conduct business with residents of the states for which they are properly registered.
 Please note that not all of the investments and services mentioned are available in every state.
-Securities offered through Avantax Investment Services, Member, Investment Advisory services offered through Avantax Advisory Services, Insurance services offered through an Avantax affiliated insurance agency.
+Securities offered through Avantax Investment Services℠, Member, Investment Advisory services offered through Avantax Advisory Services℠, Insurance services offered through an Avantax affiliated insurance agency.
 3200 Olympus Blvd., Suite 100, Dallas, TX 75019.
 972-870-6000.

 The Avantax family of companies exclusively provide financial products and services through its financial representatives.
 Although Avantax Wealth Management® does not provide or supervise tax or accounting services, Avantax representatives may offer these services through their independent outside business.
 Content, links, and some material within this website may have been created by a third party for use by an Avantax affiliated representative.
 This content is for educational and informational purposes only and does not represent the views and opinions of Avantax Wealth Management® or its subsidiaries.
 Avantax Wealth Management® is not responsible for and does not control, adopt, or endorse any content contained on any third party website.